-Something to note, it is highly unlikely you will do perfect at first.
-You will forget to hit record or wake up in the morning with a 16 hour time slot.
+Something to note, it is highly unlikely you will do perfectly at first.
+You will forget to hit record or wake up in the morning with a 16-hour time slot.
 That’s okay.

 Remember that you are forming a new habit, and this takes time.

-So you’ve been recording your time for 6 months, now what?
+So you’ve been recording your time for six months, now what?
 Here are some examples of what you can do with your newfound database.

 Audit you time

 You might be feeling that you don’t get nearly as much done as you should.
-Since you have all your time reported, why not have a look see at some reports?
-On the toggl reports screen you have lots of options on what you can pull up and report on.
-A good place to start is to sort by project.
+Since you have all your time reported, why not have a look-see at some reports?
+On the Toggl Track reports screen, you have lots of options on what you can pull up and report on.
+A good place to start is to sort by the project.

-Upon doing this, you may find that in the past 6 months, you’ve spent 60% of your time on Bookkeeping.
+Upon doing this, you may find that in the past six months, you’ve spent 60% of your time on Bookkeeping.

-With that new insight in mind, it might not be a bad idea to consider investing into a bookkeeper so you can focus on what’s really important.
+With that new insight in mind, it might not be a bad idea to consider investing in a bookkeeper so you can focus on what’s really important.

 Report your time to a customer

-If you sell a service and a customer demands to know what you’ve been doing for the past 4 weeks you can very easily print off a report detailing exactly what you did.
+If you sell a service and a customer demands to know what you’ve been doing for the past four weeks you can very easily print off a report detailing exactly what you did.

 Under the paid plan, you can actually save “recurring” reports.
 This was extremely useful when I was working in wage situations where I reported time to an employer.

-I kept a custom report that always reported time for that employer for the previous week.
-When monday came along, it was always really simple to print off the report or in a pinch pull it up on my phone.
+I kept a custom report that always reported the time for that employer for the previous week.
+When Monday came along, it was always really simple to print off the report or in a pinch pull it up on my phone.

 Just saying, probably one of my favorite apps

-Toggl has been a phenomenal tool for me.
-It has allowed me to build my business around billing my time, improve my productivity, and all in all improved me as a developer.
-I know I wouldn’t be where I am today if it wasn’t for the time spent going over the reports I get back from Toggl.
+Toggl Track has been a phenomenal tool for me.
+It has allowed me to build my business around billing my time, improve my productivity, and all in all, improved me as a developer.
+I know I wouldn’t be where I am today if it wasn’t for the time spent going over the reports I get back from Toggl Track.